princebillygk/My-Programming-Problem-Solves/STL NOTES/vector.md

-# Vector Note
+# Vector note

-A vector is  similar to array with dynamic size.
+A vector is similar to an array with dynamic size.

 **Features:**